 Appeals can be made in writing to the Corporate Lead (Network Management):

 Mulcture Hall Road

-A decision on whether the appeal is upheld or rejected will be fed back to the customer within 6 weeks of receipt.
+A decision on whether an appeal is upheld or rejected will given to you within 6 weeks of receipt.

 Cabinet Report - Item 5 - minor traffic and parking schemes + appendices.pdf [PDF 459KB]